Reproduction

 Senescence

 Studies of wild walruses indicate that females reach the end of their reproductive lifespan by the age of thirty, and the captive population tentatively follows this data, with the oldest female known to have given birth having been 29 years old.
-One female, aged 33, was determined to be fertile via testing, but no cow known to me at this time has conceived a pup after age twenty-eight.
+At least one female was still ovulating at the age of 36, but no cow known to me at this time has conceived a pup after age 28.

 The oldest bulls to reproduce were 36 years old at the conception of their last calves.